-I chose these quotations because they evoke different yet complimentary aspects of Oom Bey, and why his life warrants our attention.
+I chose these quotations because they evoke different yet complementary aspects of Oom Bey, and why his life warrants our attention.
 Beyers did not only help lead us out of apartheid, his prophecy includes a demand for a just and equal society, and as part of his quest for egalité he shunned a lavish lifestyle - yes even accepted insecurity out of solidarity with others.
-If Beyers was with us today, I see him arriving here in a personally serviced, beautiful, two-tone, 1964 Peugeot 404. - ...and he has just come from a march against xenophobia.
+If Beyers was with us today, he would still be driving a lovingly and personally serviced, fifty year old Peugeot 404; his means to get to meetings against xenophobia in informal settlements, whilst at the same time supporting those campaigning for land, housing and sanitation.

-Slowly, very slowly it dawns on collective South Africa that the right to cast our vote, since 1994, did not result in all that we hoped for and expected.
-1994 did provide significant gains for those who most needed freedom from the racial dispensation, but it continued to leave the majority: without a better education, desperate in grinding poverty, and handicapped in systemic inequality.
+Slowly, very slowly it dawns on collective South Africa that the right to cast our vote, since 1994 did not result in all that we hoped for and expected.
+1994 did provide significant gains for those who most needed freedom from the racial dispensation, but it continued to leave the majority:

+- without a better education,

+- desperate and in grinding poverty,

+- and handicapped in systemic inequality.

 To throw off the yoke of apartheid was momentous and required an arduous struggle with enormous sacrifices.
 Let us always be thankful that the advent of democracy outlawed racist conduct, gave us an exceptional constitution, an independent judiciary and a Bill of Rights to be proud of.

 However, the transformation project remains substantially deficient and unfulfilled.
-This is because of the failings by those who promised change in the name of revolution.
-Their poor decisions, their vulgar indulgence in wining and dining (Politicians and civil servants alike), their attachment to ostentation and lavish fashion shows in Parliament and unacceptable, glitzy cars, and now the rise of a new bigotry, combine to threaten the gains of 1994.
-Our current rulers have it in them to take us into a new darkness - I don't mean the darkness caused by (the power utility) Eskom.
+This is because of failings by those who promised change in the name of revolution.
+Their poor decisions, their vulgar indulgence in wining and dining (Politicians and civil servants alike), their attachment to ostentation and lavish fashion shows in Parliament and unacceptable, glitzy cars, and now the rise of a new bigotry within their own ranks, combine to threaten the gains of 1994.
+Our current rulers have it in them to take us into a new darkness - I don't mean the darkness caused by (our power utility) Eskom.
 The ANC's detachment from the poor happened at lightning speed.
 We are now at the bottom of the inequality rankings globally.

 We have a problem!
-The new political elite is in a tight embrace with the old white moneyed elite, who in turn are in cosy cahoots with a sprinkling of indebted black capitalists.
-They are unconcerned about the plight of the poor and rely, like apartheid, on the police, to quell unrests.
+The new political elite is in a tight embrace with the old white moneyed elite, who in turn are, in cosy cahoots with a sprinkling of indebted black capitalists.
+They are stunningly unconcerned about the plight of the poor and rely, like apartheid, on the police, to quell unrests.
 Unrest, as yet un-coordinated, now erupts somewhere in South Africa every single day.
 At times our highways, the arteries between major towns, have been disrupted and traffic prevented from passing.
-In suppressing the revolt, the guarantees in our Bill of Rights are already, regularly being violated.
-We may indeed anticipate states of emergency, like under apartheid.
-I believe that it is not premature to ask whether this massive political failure opens the gates for a Julius Malema as dictator, not to say Führer, assisted by Gauleiter Mcebo Dlamini, of Wits SRC fame.
+In suppressing the revolt, the guarantees in our Bill of Rights are already, regularly being violated. - We may indeed anticipate states of emergency, like under apartheid.
+I believe that it is not premature to ask whether this massive political failure opens the gates for a Julius Malema, leader of the Economic Freedom Fighters as dictator, not to say Führer, assisted by Mcebo Dlamini, a student leader at a pre-eminent university who in recent days spoke of his admiration for Adolf Hitler.